Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 With Jam Recipes your jam is made from both fruit juice and pieces of fruit and does not hold its shape but spreads easily without running.

 With Jelly Recipes your jelly is made from fruit juice and is tender yet firm enough to hold its shape when turned out on a plate.
-It is usually clear and brightly coloured.
+It is usually clear and brightly colored.

 With Marmalade Recipes your marmalade is made from citrus fruits of any kind.
 The peel of the fruit is included and shredded.